 Top kid friendly activities in Pelion by season

-- Winter: Visit Pelion Ski Resort
+Winter: Visit Pelion Ski Resort

 Have you ever skied on a mountain while looking at the sea at the same time?
 We don’t think so!
-This mind blowing combination is what makes Pelion Ski Resort one of the most popular in Greece with its relatively high altitude and numerous pistes of various levels of difficulty.
-The little ones will love snowballing and rolling around in the snow, taking a rest while absorbing the wonderful view of the sea.
+This mind-blowing combination is what makes Pelion Ski Resort one of the most popular in Greece.
+The kids will love snowballing and rolling around in the snow, trying the slopes or having a rest while absorbing the wonderful view of the sea.
 Your family will have a great time ending your winter days with a mug of hot chocolate at the chalet cafe.
 Not a fan of skiing?
 Not a problem!
 The resort also offers a snowboarding school with professionally trained instructors for children starting from 3 years old

-- Spring: Excursions into the Woods
+Spring: Excursions into the woods

-A visit to Pelion wouldn’t be the same without experiencing nature from close up so tie your shoelaces and prepare for a fun walk around the forest.
+A visit to Pelion wouldn’t be the same without experiencing its nature.
 The wild landscape of Pelion is truly rare and breathing in the fresh air mingled with the scent of flowers will certainly make your day.
-During springtime everything is blossoming and the dominance of green in all its shades in the thick forest is simply awe-inspiring.
-Marked paths will safely guide you through the natural scenery and the weather at this time of year is perfect for undertaking this activity.
-We love the forest strolls around Tzagarada.
+During springtime, everything is blossoming and the dominance of green in the thick forest is simply awe-inspiring.
+Marked paths will safely guide you through the natural scenery and the weather at this time of year is perfect for hiking.
+We especially love the forest strolls around Tzagarada.
 There are agencies in Pelion from where you can rent bicycles or horses and book guided tours for the area.
 Les Hirondelles is a travel agency who has family friendly programs as well as hotels.
 This way your route can combine both the forest with its running rivers and the beach for family sightseeing at its best!

-- Summer: Explore the beaches of the area
+Summer: Explore the beaches

-Pelion has a numerous beaches which cater for all for tastes.
-If you’re a nature-loving family then Agios Ioannis will definitely impress you as it has pristine waters and tall trees surrounding the beach.
+Pelion has numerous beaches which cater to all tastes.
+If you’re a nature-loving family, then Agios Ioannis will definitely impress you with its pristine waters and tall trees surrounding the beach.
 Another beach you can try is Mylopotamos which is known for its crystal-clear waters.
-However, be aware that there are steps that lead to the beach so it is not ideal for families with very young children.
+Be aware that there are steps that lead to the beach so it is not ideal for families with very young children.
 If your children are little and you’re looking for a place with amenities (umbrellas, restaurants etc.) then Horefto is an equally beautiful spot that provides all tourist services.
-Another sandy beach is Xinovrisi which is favoured by local families.
-Children will find the rock which emerges from the sea.
+Another sandy beach is Xinovrisi, a local family favourite.
+Children will love the big rocks emerging from the sea.
 An alternative to the beach would be to rent a small boat from Volos.
 This way, you can find remote, hidden beaches and caves in the surrounding areas (including Pelion) that can’t be accessed by car.
 If your kids are old enough, you may be interested in talking a diving lesson at the diving school at Agia Kiriaki.

-- Fall: Take the Little Pelion Train
+Fall: Take the Pelion Train

 Watch the video: